trialityorg/starknet-house-session/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Compiling/Deployting the Contract
+## Compiling/Deploying the Contract

 Run the following to start your cairo environment `python3 -m venv ~/cairo_venv source ~/cairo_venv/bin/activate`

-Run the following from inside the contracts directory to compile `starknet-compile demo.cairo \ --output demo_compiled.json \ --abi demo_abi.json \ `
+Run the following from inside the contracts directory to compile `starknet-compile demo.cairo --output demo_compiled.json --abi demo_abi.json`

 Before you deploy make sure you set the test network `export STARKNET_NETWORK=alpha-goerli`

 To Deploy the contract run the following from inside the contracts director `starknet deploy --contract demo_compiled.json --no_wallet --inputs 0x06Cd3d538d5BF4b06D4bd8991CB88930Ec358250E914fF48A8A305dAe72FCEaa`
 Once deployed successfully, you can grab the contract address from the command line and view your contract on Voyager https://voyager.online/.
 It may take several minutes for your contract to be confirmed on L2.

+Once that has been confirmed, copy the contract address from the command line into the variable "SUM_GAME_CONTRACT_ADDRESS" to interact with your deployed contract.

 ## Testing the Contract